You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Introduction

 Monotone Local Search \cite{FGLS19} suggests a novel approach for converting an extension algorithm to an exponential time algorithm for an arbitrary implicit set system.
 Recall that in implicit set systems the input instance encodes a set system $(E,\cF)$, and the objective is to determine if $\cF\neq \emptyset$.
 If $\cF\neq \emptyset$ then one can find $S\in \cF$ by guessing $k=|S|$, sampling a random set $X\subseteq \cF$ of size $t \leq k$ using a uniform distribution, and checking if $X$ can be extended to a solution for the problem using the {\em extension algorithm}.
 If $X\subseteq S$ then the process terminates with `success', and the algorithm finds a set in $\cF$.
 The above procedure has to be repeated sufficiently many times to ensure a constant success probability.

 The running time of monotone local search hinges on the value of $t$.
 If we select $t=k$, then the algorithm basically guesses a set with hope it is in $\cF$.
 This leads to a running time similar to that of brute force due to a large number of required repetitions.
 On the other hand, decreasing the value of $t$ reduces the number of required repetitions, while increasing the running time of the extension algorithm used in each repetition.
 A main observation in the analysis of monotone local search is that the optimal value of $t$ is bounded away from $k$, implying that the resulting running time is better than brute force.
 This property was previously known for the case in which the running time of the extension algorithm was of the form $f(k)=c^k$ times a polynomial factor \cite{FGLS19}.
-We show that, somewhat surprisingly, the same property holds for arbitrary $f$.
+We show that, interestingly, the same property holds for arbitrary $f$.

 \paragraph{Organization} \Cref{sec:prel} gives some definitions and notation.
-In \Cref{sec:Fmatroids} we construct a family of matroids that will be used to prove \Cref{thm:3MIMain,thm:EMI}.
-We give the proofs of \Cref{thm:3MIMain,thm:EMI} in \Cref{sec:3MI,sec:EMI}, respectively. \Cref{sec:monotone} describes a generalization of the monotone local search technique of \cite{FGLS19} and gives the proofs of our remaining results.
+In \Cref{sec:Fmatroids} we construct a family of matroids that will be used to prove \Cref{thm:3MIMain}.
+We give the proof of \Cref{thm:3MIMain} in \Cref{sec:3MI}, respectively. \Cref{sec:monotone} describes a generalization of the monotone local search technique of \cite{FGLS19} and gives the proofs of our remaining results.
 We conclude with a discussion and open problems in \Cref{sec:discussion}.
-Analogous results to \Cref{thm:3MIMain,thm:EMI} in a model where the given matroids are encoded as part of the input, appear in \Cref{sec:encoded}.
 For convenience, the first page of the paper contains a table of contents.